etrepum/mb-2014-spring-intro/08-group-project/README.md

 of separate pages.
 We'll tailor the lessons to cover techniques that will be necessary to complete the projects.

-Rough project ideas should be pitched by the end of class.
+Rough project ideas should be pitched by the end of class (maybe the beginning of next class?).